 Again, ask your Honors coordinator/director for his, her, or their deadline for this application.

 Students may not apply directly to HTCC for this award.
 Nominations must come from an Honors coordinator/director.

 Publication of Abstracts

-In addition to the above monetary awards, presenting your work at the UCI conference also makes you eligible to submit your work for publication in the anthology Building Bridges, published through the University of California, Irvine.
+In addition to the above monetary awards, presenting your work at the UCR conference also makes you eligible to submit your work for publication in the anthology Building Bridges, published through the University of California, Irvine.
 The deadline to submit abstracts for publication is generally about 2-3 weeks after the conference.

 You are welcome to purchase a printed hard copy of the 2018 Building Bridges Selected Abstracts publication on Amazon.
 Proceeds from these sales directly support HTCC community college student scholarships.